 In my latest piece ‘Keeper of the Hope Jar,’ the jar represents Pandora’s box the word on the outside written in Greek means ‘Hope’.
-The peacock represents new beginnings, rebirth, nobility, holiness, guidance, protection and watchfulness.
-The woman represents a keeper of that which is sacred, like a mother with her child, forever protecting, guiding and bringing knowledge and hope to dreams and aspirations.
+The peacock represents new beginnings, rebirth, nobility, holiness, guidance, protection, and watchfulness.
+The woman represents a keeper of that which is sacred.
+Like a mother with her child.
+Forever protecting, guiding, and bringing knowledge and hope to dreams and aspirations.

-The story of Pandora reminds me of all the things we hope for ourselves, others and all of the humankind.
-Art gives the opportunity to express all that is deep in my soul with the ‘hope’ each piece will bring a message to each new viewer intended specifically for them.
+The story of Pandora reminds me of all the things we hope for ourselves, others, and all of humankind.
+Art gives me the opportunity to express all that is deep in my soul.
+With the ‘hope’ each piece will bring a message to each new viewer intended specifically for them.
 Whether it be techniques or lessons my wish is we listen from where we are today.

 Listen to the whispers and knowledge from the past and use this wisdom for a brighter tomorrow.
 Even if only in our little corner of the world.
 Always remembering the hope, that through the centuries has never abandoned us.
 But instead been kept safe in our own containers of heart and soul for us to share and bring to others when they need ‘it’, (HOPE) the most.